Leaves of Absence - UTDBP3054

 Advance Notice Not Possible: When advance notice is not possible, notice by the employee should be provided to their supervisor as soon as practicable.

 Written/Verbal Notice: Written notice, to include notice by email, of the request to use annual leave is recommended when possible; however, employees may provide verbal notice of the request for the leave when written notice is not practical.
+Employees taking annual leave must report their absence event on their Galaxy on-line timesheet.

 Concurrent Use of Other Paid Leave